COVID-19 pandemic in Nevada: Presidential election

 On August 3, 2020, Sisolak signed legislation to provide mail-in ballots to all of the state's active voters for the 2020 United States presidential election, becoming the eighth state to do so.
-The move was meant to protect residents from catching COVID-19, by minimizing the amount of in-person voting.
+The move was meant to protect residents from COVID-19 by minimizing in-person voting.
 Cegavske, the only Republican to hold state office, said she had no knowledge of the ballot bill until she saw a draft of it, a day before the Nevada Assembly voted on it.
 She criticized the Democrat-controlled Nevada Legislature for excluding her from discussions about the bill, and said it would cost an additional $3 million to implement it.

-On August 4, 2020, in response to the state's mail-in ballot plan, Trump's lawyers filed a lawsuit against Cegavske on behalf of his presidential re-election campaign and the Republican Party.
-Trump believed that mail-in voting could compromise the integrity of the presidential election.
+On August 4, 2020, in response to the mail-in ballot plan, Trump's lawyers filed a lawsuit against Cegavske on behalf of his presidential re-election campaign and the Republican Party.
+Trump claimed that mail-in voting could compromise the integrity of the presidential election.
 Large-scale mail voting was common in other states where the mail-in system was developed over a period of years, unlike Nevada.
-Trump claimed on Twitter, "Nevada has ZERO infrastructure for Mail-In Voting.
-It will be a corrupt disaster if not ended by the Courts.
-It will take months, or years, to figure out."
-However, the United States Postal Service (USPS) informed the state that there should be sufficient time for voters to cast their ballots by mail.
+Nevertheless, the United States Postal Service (USPS) informed the state that there should be sufficient time for voters to cast their ballots by mail.
 Nevada was one of four states not warned by the USPS about possible mail-in issues.
 A judge eventually dismissed Trump's lawsuit.

 During August 2020, Cegavske sought an emergency regulation from Sisolak for more oversight over ballot harvesting.
 Sisolak denied the request, calling it an attempt to use "the emergency regulation process for what appears to be political reasons."
-Meanwhile, Clark County's registrar of voters announced plans to reduce in-person voting locations from 159 to 125.
-The reduction was due to difficulty recruiting workers to staff the locations.
+Meanwhile, Clark County's registrar of voters announced plans to reduce in-person voting locations from 159 to 125, due to difficulty recruiting workers.
 State law required that the county have at least 100 in-person locations.
 Trump ultimately lost the election to Joe Biden.
 Cegavske's office concluded an investigation in April 2021, finding no evidence to support allegations of widespread voter fraud.